texerai/m3/documentation/boom_integration.md

-## Integrating the M3 Library into a Verification Infrastructure
+# Integrating the m3 Library into BOOM's Verification Infrastructure

-### Overview
+## Overview

-To enable memory consistency verification in modern out-of-order cores, the **M3 library** offers a high-level abstraction of memory subsystem behavior.
-Rather than tightly coupling the memory model to RTL implementation details, M3 defines a set of **abstract semantic events** that represent key points in memory operation execution.
-These events serve as an interface between the design under test (DUT) and the M3 checker.
+To enable the co-simulation of multi-core systems running shared programs, the **m3 library** offers a high-level abstraction of memory subsystem behavior.
+Rather than tightly coupling the memory model to RTL implementation details, m3 defines a set of **abstract semantic events** that represent key points in memory operation execution.
+These events serve as an interface between the design under test (DUT) and the m3.

-Without loss of generality, we begin with the assumption that M3 provides the following abstract memory behaviors:
+Without loss of generality, we begin with the core APIs that M3 provides:

 | Function                                    | Description        |